Wie is de Mol? (Dutch TV series) season 24: Episode 6 - Afvragen

 The group must search the Hacienda Xocnaceh for stone blocks with Mayan numerals on them and stack them on four tables so that the negative number written on each table becomes zero once the numbers on the stones are added on it.
 After forming each stack, they must also add a stone with the number zero on top to complete it, and the stack cannot be modified afterwards.
 Around the ground is also an instruction board on how to read the numerals which can be communicated via walkie-talkies. €100 is added to the pot for one correctly-stacked tower within the 25-minute time-limit; €500 for two correct towers; €1,500 for three correct towers and €2,500 if all four towers are correct.

-The group correctly stacked three towers, meaning €1500 was earned for the pot.